schmoelder/diss/doc/02_model_based_design/01_chromatographic_principle.md

 Popular concepts include fractional recycling techniques and multi-column processes, which are particularly effective for improving separation efficiency and overall performance.
 Innovative process concepts, such as flip-flow operations, can also significantly increase process productivity.
 These advanced operating modes are discussed in more detail in {numref}`operating_modes`.
+To describe these processes quantitatively, the following chapter introduces mathematical models for the relevant retention and transport phenomena.